Skip to Content

 Mobile

 Mobile radios are the next step up in size and functionality.
-Most mobile radios are well tasked to fit in a vehicle or as a mini base station.
-The additional size allows the radios to push a little more power.
-Many mobiles can push 50 or more watts.
+Most mobile radios are well suited to fit in a vehicle or as a mini base station.

 As they are designed to fit into a vehicle, they don’t come with a power supply and rarely come with an antenna.
 You will need to provide a 12-volt source.
 This can be a battery or a dedicated power supply (if you are using it as a base station).